Maga-333/ShadowWall/README.md

 # 7. To run ShadowWall in background mode (daemon)
 python3 shadowwall_daemon.py

+# 8. To stop ShadowWall (both GUI / daemon[Background])
+Press Ctrl + C in the terminal

-# 8. To deactivate the virtual environment
+# 9. To deactivate the virtual environment
 deactivate